It’s my third Mother’s Day without you, and I can’t say that it’s gotten any easier. If anything, it’s more difficult.

 If I really believe that I what I believe is really real, then you are with me in spirit.
 If it’s all true, then you and Daddy are together.
 Maybe you were even there with him that day, when he realized what was coming, but before he fell – those few minutes or seconds probably felt like an eternity, when he was alone and probably afraid.

 If what I believe is really real, then I have a chance at seeing you again someday — if I fight the good fight, if I finish the race.
 If we meet in heaven, will we embrace and finally “catch up”?
 Or will we be so awestruck by God’s presence, so overwhelmed by the beauty of the place, that we won’t have the inclination to do anything but worship?
-I like to think that if heaven is really paradise, then we can do both – a kind of cosmic multi-tasking, like when I sing 80s hair metal songs at the top of my lungs while safely operating a motor vehicle.
+I like to think that if heaven is really paradise, then we can do both – a kind of cosmic multi-tasking.

 The truth is, Mom, that I have my doubts some days.
 Most of us do, I suppose.
 You were my spiritual mentor, the one I would talk to about all this, and I miss that, too.
 If you were here, you would tell me that I have been given all the answers, and I only need to pray and search my heart to make the fear and doubt fade quietly away.
 And you’d be right.

-I realize now, through writing this, that you haven’t actually left a hole in my heart – I was born with it.
+Writing this has made me realize that you haven’t actually left a hole in my heart – I was born with it.
 We’re all born with holes in our hearts, designed to receive a mother’s love.
 And I see now how lucky I am to have had my particular heart filled by you, specifically.
 The hole in my heart is still full, still bursting with your love, because as my friend Joy once wrote to me, true love is truly good, and what is truly good never dies.

 You are always with me; I just wish that I knew how to always feel it.